Code-Institute-Submissions/Pokemon-Pairs/README.md

 1. I would like to add a timer that displays minutes and seconds.
 2. I would like to add a button that flashes when the game is ready to play.
 3. I would like to add in a hint button, which shows all the cards for a second to give children a clue if they get stuck.
+4. I would like to add a function where the user chooses which Pokémon they would like to see in the game.
 ___
 <span id="defensiveFeatures"></span>
 ## Defensive Features